 Whether it’s delays in raw materials, recalls, or the shipping of incorrect products, inadequate supply chain management can impact customer delivery schedules and satisfaction and in the end affect business reputation.

-In this guide, we’ll go through supply chain management basics – leading to better decision-making, real-time insights, and greater profits.
+In this guide, we’ll cover the basics of supply chain management – leading to better decision-making, real-time insights, and greater profits.
+Understanding the fundamentals of supply chain management is crucial for grasping how these systems operate and impact business success.

 What is Supply Chain Management (SCM)?